Tuesday, October 3, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Share what you're reading!

-If you’ve never heard of the Asuswrt-Merlin firmware, know that extra magic can be available to select Asus routers.
+If you've never heard of the AsusWRT-Merlin firmware, know that extra magic can be available to a select group of Asus routers.
+Extra from what, though, you might ask?
+From the stock firmware, called AsusWRT.

-Dong’s note: I first published this piece on October 21, 2020, and updated it on October 18, 2022, to add relevant and up-to-date information.
-I have no affiliation with the maker of Merlin, nor do I endorse it.
-The information posted here is from my personal experience.
+Dong's note: I first published this piece on October 21, 2020, and updated it on May 19, 2024, to add relevant and up-to-date information.

 What is firmware?

-Firmware vs operating system
+Firmware vs. operating system

 Both firmware and operating systems are software that manipulates the hardware to deliver specific results.
 But they differ in nuances.

-Specifically, the firmware has low-level — more direct and crude — access to the hardware.
-It’s geeky and closely related to a device’s physical components.
+Specifically, the firmware has low-levelโ€”more direct and crudeโ€”access to the hardware.
+It's geeky and closely related to a device's physical components.

 On the other hand, an operating system has higher, safer, and more refined access to the hardware.
-It’s user-friendly and about giving users what they want instead of dealing with hardware components’ basic functions.
+It's user-friendly and about giving users what they want instead of dealing with hardware components' essential functions.

 A crude analogy